 - 1 clove garlic – roughly chopped

-- 2 tbsp lemon juice See Note 1
+- 2 tablespoon lemon juice See Note 1

-- 3 tbsp fresh mint – finely chopped See Note 1
+- 3 tablespoon fresh mint – finely chopped See Note 1

 - sea salt and freshly ground black pepper – to taste See Note 2

 For accuracy, we recommend weighing your ingredients.
 This will produce the best results.

 - Heat the oil in a medium saucepan over medium heat and cook the onion slowly for 5-8 minutes, stirring regularly to ensure the onion does not burn.

 - Add the garlic and cook for a further 1 minute.